xuebinqin/SalientClosedBoundaryTrackingDataset/README.txt

 For each frame, the ground truth is a polygon which represents a salient closed boundary.

-The <xxx_TrackingGroundTruth.txt> are organized as follow: points number: x1 y1 x2 y2 x3 y3 ... ... xn yn
+The <xxx_TrackingGroundTruth.txt> are organized as follows: points_number x1 y1 x2 y2 x3 y3 ... ... xn yn

 These polyogns are annotated frame by frame manually, and they have pixel-level accuracy.